isbadawi/isbadawi.github.io/source/_posts/2014-02-04-an-obscure-bug-story.markdown

-Switching gears slightly, one of the big selling points of GWT when it came out was that it was compatible with a lot of popular Java tools -- you could step through your app using Eclipse's debugger, run tests with JUnit, and measure code coverage using [EMMA][emma], a popular open source Java coverage tool.
+Switching gears slightly, one of the big selling points of GWT when it came out was that it was compatible with a lot of popular Java tools -- you could step through your app using Eclipse's debugger, run tests with JUnit, and measure code coverage using [Emma][emma], a popular open source Java coverage tool.

-To enable this, even though GWT application code ran as JavaScript in a browser in production, it would be made to run as Java bytecode in a JVM in some contexts.
+To enable this, even though GWT application code ran as JavaScript in a browser in production, it could also be made to run as Java bytecode in a JVM in order to be more amenable to Java-based tools.
+Since the GWT compiler has all the source, it can just forward it along to a Java compiler and execute the resulting bytecode.
+There is just one snag, which is that GWT code can execute native JavaScript via GWT's [JavaScript native interface (JSNI)][jsni] (either directly, or by calling into GWT libraries).

-For example, although GWT did support [fancy JUnit integration][gwttestcase] where the code would run as JavaScript against either an emulated browser or a real browser, this would make tests run pretty slowly, and often wasn't actually necessary, as big chunks of testable code consist of relatively standalone application logic.
-So unless tests relied on browser APIs or things like that, they could be run as plain Java against plain JUnit, which was nice and quick.
+For those cases, GWT supports [fancy JUnit integration][gwttestcase] where the code still runs as Java, except that a browser is brought up (either an emulated in-memory browser, or a real headless browser), native JavaScript methods are injected into it, and those native methods have their bytecode rewritten so that they use special wrappers that call the corresponding methods in the browser.

+(As you might imagine, this is quite a bit slower -- it's often not necessary as big chunks of testable code consist of relatively isolated application logic and can just run as plain Java instead of this hybrid mode.
+GWT also supports a "web mode" when the tests run as full on JavaScript -- this is even slower, but is useful to ward against possible behavior differences between Java and JavaScript.)

-Now EMMA works on JVM bytecode -- it instruments the class file, so that as it runs, it creates some files containing coverage data, which is later picked up to produce coverage reports.
-There's no way around this -- it is strictly a JVM bytecode tool.
-This means that in order to support coverage runs using EMMA, the GWT application has to run as Java on a JVM, and not as JavaScript.
-(There exists a wiki page with [some notes on EMMA support][emmagwtwiki], but it's not very enlightening).
+Now Emma is a coverage tool that works with JVM bytecode -- in a manner similar to what I described in [my last post][coverage-post], it instruments class files, so that as they run, they create some files containing coverage data, which are later picked up to produce coverage reports.
+GWT's Emma support is the aspect of this whole thing that I understand least.
+(There exists a wiki page with [some notes on Emma support][emmagwtwiki], but it's not very enlightening).

-Now there is one aspect to this that I'm unsure about, which that it seems like whatever magic GWT performs to support EMMA is not done for emulated classes.
-The only thing I could find related to this is [this old thread from the Scala+GWT project][scalagwt], which also isn't very enlightening.
+It seems that whatever magic GWT needs to perform to play nice with Emma is not done for emulated classes.
+The only thing I could find related to this is [this old thread from the Scala+GWT project][scalagwt], which also isn't very enlightening, but seems to say that when Emma support was being developed it was decided that emulated classes weren't worth supporting since, among other things, they weren't used much.
-In any case, this means that for coverage runs, not only does the code run as Java in a JVM, but it uses the "real" versions of classes even if emulated classes exist.
+In any case, this means that for coverage runs, not only does the code run as Java in a JVM, but it runs against the "real" versions of classes.

 The final piece of the puzzle is that this mystery `ImmutableSet.of(E[])` method *used* to exist; you can browse [an old version of the docs][oldset-javadoc] to see it.
 It was deprecated for a long time and eventually removed.